exercism/perl5/docs/RESOURCES.md

 run `cpm install -g Module::Name` to install globally.

 #### App::cpanminus
-the most well-known and commonly used module installer available.
+The most well-known and commonly used module installer available.
 Instructions for installation can be found on [CPAN](https://metacpan.org/pod/App::cpanminus).

 Run `cpanm -L local --installdeps .` to install required modules